 - If you are using an existing shed and leaving items in it, make sure the items are cat safe.
 Don’t have anything sharp or toxic in the shed.

-- I got the idea for a cat shed after seeing Kolony Kats setup a shed for some of the cats they care for.
+- I got the idea for a cat shed after seeing Kolony Kats set up a shed for some of the cats they care for.
 Their shed is much larger than mine.
-You can pick out a shed based on the number of cats you think will be using.
+You can pick out a shed based on the number of cats you think will be using it.

 - I don’t know if a wooden shed is better than a resin (plastic shed) since I don’t have both.
 I suppose wooden might be more sturdy.
 And you could attach shelves to the walls.

 - It’s not recommended to put food and water inside of the shed as you don’t want to attract predators to the shed.